-Use that and which correctly#
+Use that, which, and such as correctly#

 A restrictive clause is essential to the meaning of a sentence because it limits the noun to which it refers.
 If you omit a restrictive clause, you change the meaning of the sentence.
-You indicate a restrictive clause with the relative pronoun that or who, and you don't set off a restrictive clause with commas.
+You can indicate a restrictive clause with the relative pronoun that or who, and you don't set off a restrictive clause with commas.